BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 -

 *   **Anubis** - Larian scripting language.
-*   **Attribute (Character Stats)** - Attributes refer to character statistics such as Strength, Constitution, and others.
-These can be modified through various means, including templates, classes, and stats.
+*   **Attribute (Character Stats)** - Attributes refer to character statistics such as Charisma, Strength, Constitution, etc. These can be modified through various means, including templates, classes, and stats.
 *   **Attribute (Template)** - An Attribute in the context of a template defines its characteristics and functionality.
 For example, `WalkOn = true` allows characters to walk on it, `CanShootThrough = false` makes it impenetrable, and `VisualEntry = "A UUID"` links a VisualBank to a template.

 B